JayNightmare/Simple-Portfolio/README.md

-# Jay's Portfolio Website
+# Simple Portfolio Website

-A modern, responsive portfolio website built with React that showcases my GitHub projects and personal work.
-The site automatically fetches and caches data from GitHub APIs to display my repositories, technologies, and development activity.
+A modern, responsive portfolio website built with React that showcases GitHub projects and personal work.
+The site automatically fetches and caches data from GitHub APIs to display repositories, technologies, and development activity.

 ## 🌟 Features

-- **Automatic GitHub Integration**: Fetches repositories from personal GitHub account and organizations (Nexus-Scripture, Augmented-Perception)
+- **Automatic GitHub Integration**: Fetches repositories from personal GitHub account and organizations
 - **Smart Caching**: 30-minute cache system to optimize API calls and improve performance
 - **Language Grouping**: Projects automatically grouped by programming language with visual cards
 - **Featured Projects**: Highlights top repositories based on stars and activity